-David Haslam is Chair of the National Institute for Health and Care Excellence (NICE).
+David A. Haslam is Chair of the National Institute for Health and Care Excellence (NICE).

 He is also past-President of the British Medical Association, past-President of the Royal College of General Practitioners, visiting Professor in Primary Health Care at de Montfort University, Leicester, and Professor of General Practice at the University of Nicosia, Cyprus.
 He was a General Practitioner in Ramsey, Cambridgeshire, for many years and has been an expert member of the NHS National Quality Board, and National Clinical Adviser to both the Care Quality Commission and the Healthcare Commission.